An Information-theoretic Approach to Machine-oriented Music Summarization: Experiments

 \subsection{Datasets}

-The first dataset is a 1250-song 5-genre (250 songs per genre) dataset previously used in \cite{Raposo2016}.
+The first dataset is a 1250-song 5-genre (250 songs per genre) dataset previously used by \cite{Raposo2016}.
 This dataset consists of full songs (47.94 to 720.06 seconds, average 282.44 seconds) from the genres of Bass, Fado, Hip-hop, Indie Rock, and Trance, and hereafter we refer to it as $G$.
 For this specific dataset, we trim silent segments from the beginning and end of each song as a preprocessing step in order to remove irrelevant information.
 Machine-oriented summarizers are specifically evaluated on this dataset according to the accuracy obtained when classifying using the corresponding summaries, in addition to the generic evaluation using relative entropy.

-The second dataset is a 360-song film soundtracks music dataset \cite{Eerola2011}.
-This dataset consists of short continuous segments (10.03 to 37.02 seconds, average 17.35 seconds) of songs annotated with real values describing the emotion dimensions of arousal, valence, and tension \cite{Russel1980,Thayer1989} and hereafter we refer to it as $E$.
-Machine-oriented summarizers are specifically evaluated on this dataset according to the regression \MSE~and $R^2$ correlation obtained when doing regression using the corresponding summaries, in addition to the generic evaluation using relative entropy.
+The second dataset is a film soundtracks dataset \citep{Eerola2011} consisting of 360 short continuous segments (10.03 to 37.02 seconds, average 17.35 seconds) of songs annotated with real values describing the emotion dimensions of arousal, valence, and tension \citep{Russel1980,Thayer1989}.
+Hereafter, we refer to it as $E$.
+Machine-oriented summarizers are specifically evaluated on this dataset according to the regression \ac{MSE} and $R^2$ correlation obtained when doing regression using the corresponding summaries, in addition to the generic evaluation using relative entropy.